Dawson County is named for Andrew Dawson, who was a trapping official and a major in the United States Army.

 Contractor: Sterhan Construction Company

-Description: The building faces north and is a one story red colored brick, concrete and glass structure.
+Description: The building faces north and is a one and two story red colored brick, concrete and glass structure.
 The building is located on landscaped grounds in the center of Glendive.
 The central entrance is recessed with glass walls.
-The west section is two stories with red colored brick on the northwest corner and horizontal windows.
+The west section is two stories with red colored brick on the northwest corner.
+The windows are horizontal.
 The building has a flat roof.
-The building was renovated in 2012 with the addition of an elevator.
+In the interior is a large entrance hall with murals.
+The County District Court courtroom is located on the east side and the small County Justice Court courtroom is located on the south side.
+In the basement at the north center is the Commissioner’s Meeting Room.
+The building contains the County District Court of the 7th Judicial District and the County Justice Court.
+The building was renovated in 2012 with an addition added.
 The architect was Schutz Foss Architects of Billings and the contractor was Oswood Construction Company of Great Falls.
-Behind the building is the old buff colored brick jail.
+Behind the building is the old buff colored brick County Jail.

 See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Big Horn County, Carter County, Custer County, Granite County, McCone County, Musselshell County, Richland County, Rosebud County, Sheridan County and Silver Bow County; in Oregon in Jackson County and in Wyoming in Park County, Sheridan County and Washakie County.